 Once you’ve done the cutting process, it would be great to massage your Frenchie’s paw pads with the balm.
 We recommend you using the following Frenchie World™ Paw Protection Stick.

 It comes in practical package and features a magical mix of almond oil, olive oil, coconut oil, beeswax, VE, and lavender essential oil.
+It’s a premium balm made specifically for French bulldogs, and its natural ingredients provide them with additional comfort!
+Put it on the pads to help relieve discomfort brought about by itchiness and dryness.
+Rub gently until fully absorbed.

 Extra tips to keep your French bulldog’s paw healthy?